VISIT OUR ART STORE ▶

 Watercolor insects Goliath Beetle 2

-We can use bold shades of green for their bodies and add soft textures for the foliage.
+I use deep greens for their bodies and soft strokes for the leaves.

 Watercolor insects Grasshopper 1